aancel/blindtest-builder/README.md

 ## Requirements

-The only requirements are python and youtube-dl.
+The only requirements are python, eye-d3.

 ### Mac OS X installation